Swarthmore Carbon Charge Program

 - Incentivize reductions in Swarthmore’s emissions

-- Provide capital for projects that reduce our emissions
+- Provide capital for projects that reduce emissions

 - Build momentum for state, national, and global implementation of carbon pricing

-- School-wide levy on departments for college carbon emissions
+- A school-wide levy on college departments for carbon emissions

 - A shadow price to motivate less carbon-intensive construction projects